mariamghalleb/Deck-of-cards/README.md

 PhpUnit tests for a deck of cards

 Steps:
-- run: composer install to install PHPUnit
+- to install PHPUnit run: composer install
-- to run the tests run:
+- to run the tests run: phpunit tests --testdox